 The Model Target Generator (MTG) converts an existing 3D model into a Vuforia Engine dataset that can be used by the Vuforia Engine for Model Target tracking.
 This tool enables you to confirm whether the features of your model will be useable, to set-up the initial snapping position, and then export the final dataset.

-MTG can be used to read a variety of 3D file formats and converts them into Vuforia Engine’s internal mesh format upon loading.
+MTG can read a variety of 3D file formats and convert them into Vuforia Engine’s internal mesh format.
 Consequently, any visual error in the model introduced in this conversion process will be displayed in the MTG viewport.
 Some source model formats can result in wrongly converted models since they are missing mesh information.
-Therefore, it is necessary that the MTG is used to check whether the imported model corresponds to the source data.
-For the case that there are issues, the source data needs to be cleared (or in some cases using a different transport format can fix issues).
+Therefore, the MTG should be used to check whether the imported model corresponds to the source data.
+If there are issues, using a different file format may resolve them; if not, the source data may need to be cleaned up.

 The Model Target Generator lets you define multiple Guide Views for each object.
 It also allows you to merge datasets for multiple Model Targets into a single dataset, and create training data that allows your app to automatically switch between multiple objects and/or multiple Guide Views at runtime based on what is visible in the camera.